 Theory: Redefining Success

 Success defined as excelling in something, or accomplishing something of merit, or rising to a state of peer appreciation/envy makes very little sense.
-First of all, these states of merit are often not an individual definition but that of a community which is foreign to itself and knows absolutely nothing about the individual; people who possibly live as if the corporeal is all there is in existence.
-It can be rationalized, everything under the sun can be rationalized, but that does not mean there is any genuine worth in competing for this time sensitive accolade.
+First of all, these states of merit are often not an individual definition but that of a community which is foreign to itself and knows absolutely nothing about the individual: people who possibly live as if the corporeal is all there is in existence.
+It can be rationalized, everything under the sun can be rationalized.
+But that does not mean there is any genuine worth in competing for these time sensitive accolades.
 The cost is too high and the product quite unsatisfactory.
 Perhaps someday it shall make more sense to me.
 Although in truth I am afraid of waking up to wanting something so seemingly trivial.